Higher Education, PhD

 Through coursework, research assistantships, and working closely with their academic advisors, students in the Ph.D. in Higher Education program develop the skills they need to conduct primary research in higher education.
 These skills include understanding research design and the analysis of both qualitative and quantitative data.
 This program is highly individualized and students work closely with their academic advisor to draw from courses from the division and from other areas on campus that relate to their area of inquiry.
 Ph.D. students develop a planned program of study in consultation with their academic advisor.

 The PhD program in Higher Education is highly individualized.
-The program requires students to complete 2 methods courses and a cognate in another academic discipline as described below.
+The program requires students to complete 2 methods courses as described below.
 PhD students develop a planned program of study in consultation with their academic advisor.

 Total number of courses is determined by the student's advisor.